sjsmith757/sjsmith757.github.io/_pages/about.md

 My research tries to understand the role of the large-scale atmospheric circulation in the climate system, with a focus on the jet stream.
 I am particularly interested in [how the jet stream influences extremes in the water cycle](https://dx.doi.org/10.1175/JCLI-D-20-0780.1), as well as [why the jet's position fluctuates on monthly-to-yearly timescales](https://dx.doi.org/10.1175/JAS-D-23-0019.1).

 I'm also a co-developer for the [PyTropD library](https://github.com/tropd/pytropd/) for identifying major features in the atmospheric circulation and comparing metrics of tropical widening.
-In my free time, I enjoy reading, cycling, training Pok&#x00E9;mon, and walking [my dog](/images/remi.jpg).
+In my free time, I enjoy reading, cycling, and walking [my dog](/images/remi.jpg).